reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 The declared **`spring-boot-starter-test`** gives us the basic testing toolbox as it transitively includes JUnit, MockMVC and other utility libraries, that we will require for writing assertions and running our tests.
 And **`org.testcontainers:localstack`** dependency will allow us to run the LocalStack emulator inside a disposable Docker container, **ensuring an isolated environment for our integration test**.
 Finally, **`awaitility`** will help us validate the integrity of our asynchronous system.

-### Prerequisite: Running Docker

-The prerequisite for running the LocalStack emulator via Testcontainers is, as you've guessed it, **an up-and-running Docker instance**.
-We need to ensure this prerequisite is met when running the test suite either locally or when using a CI/CD pipeline.

 ### Creating AWS Resources using Init Hooks